Snatcher (video game): Plot

+Act 1: Snatch

 After arriving at the JUNKER headquarters, Gillian Seed meets Mika Slayton (Miina Tominaga/Kimberly Harne) and Chief Benson Cunningham (Gorō Naya/Ray Van Steen), and receives a robot navigator named "Metal Gear Mk.
 II" (Mami Koyama/Lucy Childs) from JUNKER's engineer Harry Benson (Ryūji Saikachi/Ray Van Steen).
-Metal Gear receives a distress call from Jean-Jack Gibson (Isao Inoguchi/Jim Parks), the only other JUNKER agent, so Gillian travels there with Metal Gear, only to find a pair of Snatchers have killed him.
+Metal Gear receives a distress call from Jean-Jack Gibson (Isao Inoguchi/Jim Parks), the only other JUNKER agent, so Gillian travels there with Metal Gear, only to find a pair of Snatchers have beheaded him, killing him in the process.
 They try to pursue the Snatchers, but are forced to make a quick escape as the factory explodes.
 Gillian begins searching for the identity of the Snatchers that murdered Jean-Jack, and after searching his house with the help of his daughter Katrina (Miina Tominaga/Lynn Foosaner) and speaking with his informant "Napoleon" (Gorō Naya/Jim Parks), Gillian identifies a pair of suspects.
-When hunting down the Snatchers, he is nearly killed but is saved by Random Hajile (Kaneto Shiozawa/Ray Van Steen), a Snatcher bounty hunter.
+When hunting down the Snatchers, he is nearly killed but is saved by Random Hajile (Kaneto Shiozawa/Jim Parks), a Snatcher bounty hunter.

+Act 2: Cure

 Random joins Gillian and Metal Gear as they travel to a hospital Jean-Jack identified as suspicious during his investigation.
 They learn it has been abandoned for several years and harbors a secret basement where they find skeletons of Snatcher victims.
 Among them, they find Chief Cunningham, meaning the JUNKER chief is a Snatcher.
 Some Snatchers attack the group, but Random distracts them to allow Gillian and Metal Gear to escape.
 Back at JUNKER headquarters, Gillian speaks to Harry briefly before he dies, having been mortally wounded by the Chief, and kills the Chief after Mika is taken hostage.
 Immediately after this, Gillian receives a call from Jamie, telling him she has regained her memories and is being held in the "Kremlin".